Know the Truth About Your Workplace with Employee Engagement Surveys

 1. Measure Employee Engagement

-As a result, they feel more immersed in their role, and that leads to higher productivity which positively impacts the company’s bottom line.
+As a result, they feel more immersed in their role, and that leads to higher productivity, which positively impacts the company’s bottom line.
 Data collected by Gallup shows that high employee engagement leads to 18% higher productivity, a 10% increase in customer loyalty, and a 23% growth in profitability.

-2. Understand Where your Organization Excels or Flounders
+2. Understand Where Your Organization Excels or Flounders

 You could schedule 1:1 meetings with the manager and some of the other team members from that department to learn details about what they are doing differently from other departments.
-From your finding, you can build a blueprint for success that other departments can emulate.
+From your findings, you can build a blueprint for success that other departments can emulate.

 3. Build a Community Where Employees are Heard and Valued